 We believe having members elect the Board is a great way to engage members in the Bike Coalition’s work.
 If the problem is low turnout in these elections, let’s try to encourage member before we abandon democracy.
 Let’s encourage more people to run and have a public debate to hear what they think.

 We remain committed to all of the good work the Bike Coalition does.
-From Market Street improvements to Vision Zero to community bike builds, there are a lot of reasons we’re proud to be members.
+From Market Street improvements to Vision Zero to Bike It Forward events, there are a lot of reasons we’re proud to be members.
 And we think the best way to continue that work is for the Bike Coalition to continue to be member-led and accountable to our community.

 Please vote NO on these bylaw changes.
 And if you already voted yes, you can change your vote!
 Email email@example.com and say you want to change your vote to NO, and copy us at firstname.lastname@example.org.